Overall, diabetes symptoms are triggered by rising blood sugar levels, and the general symptoms of diabetes include:

 For example, if you are dealing with other hormone imbalances, this can have a huge impact on how well you can manage your diabetes.

-Do you have questions about our program and starting your path back to health?
-Our patient coordinator is standing by, happy to answer any questions you have to determine if Infinite Wellness is right for you.
+Do you have questions about starting your path back to health?
+Our patient coordinator is standing by, happy to answer any questions you have to determine if our approach is right for you.